Jamie135/camagru/README.md

-docker compose down               # remove containers, keep the db volume docker compose down -v            # remove containers AND wipe the database docker compose restart php        # pick up a php.ini / extension change
+docker compose down               # remove containers, keep the db volume docker compose down -v            # remove containers AND wipe the database docker compose restart php        # pick up a php.ini / extension change docker image prune -a             # remove image not used by running container docker system prune -a --volumes  # bulk cleanup
 ```

 Application code is bind-mounted, so edits to `app/` and `public/` take effect on